Quad4-Software/reticulum-go-website/frontend/src/lib/docs/librns.md

 # librns C ABI

-## Purpose

 `librns` embeds Reticulum in-process for native hosts (C, C++, and similar FFI).
-It is a thin facade over `pkg/node`, destination, and link.
+Thin facade over `pkg/node`, destination, and link.
 Same wire stack as the daemon.
 Not a Python API and not a full Control API mirror.

-For Go apps, prefer `pkg/node` directly.
-For a separate daemon and JSON/WebSocket, use the [Control API](/docs/control-api).
+Go apps should use `pkg/node` directly.
+A separate daemon with JSON/WebSocket uses the [Control API](/docs/control-api).

 ## Artifacts